 Overview of the Court of Protection.

 The Court of Protection appointed deputy makes decisions for the person until they die or gets better and is able to make decisions for themselves once again.
 The patient could be well enough to make some decisions but not others, though not all deputies appear to recognise that.
 But it is a hard line to tread.
-The Mental Capacity Act 2005 defines the decision making process and governs who is considered not to have the ability to make there own decisions and how they should be helped.
-It also makes it clear that the ability to make decision may change depending on the day and the decision and that attorneys should attempt to involve the patient in the decision making process if at all possible.
+The Mental Capacity Act 2005 defines the decision-making process and governs who is considered not to have the ability to make there own decisions and how they should be helped.
+It also makes it clear that the ability to make a decision may change depending on the day and the decision and that attorneys should attempt to involve the patient in the decision-making process if at all possible.
 The Court of Protection clearly won’t appoint someone as deputy if they are able to make their own decisions.
 They should make a Lasting Power of Attorney.

 Ivan Maddocks said his family feel powerless after their experiences of the court system.
 His sister Wanda is the first person known to be imprisoned by the Court of Protection.”
 Daily Mail.

 Who will the Court of Protection appoint as a deputy?

 Ideally, it should be a relative or close friend if the Court considers the person applying to be suitable.
 In the event that several people wish to be appointed, or argue that the applicants are unsuited, then things can get very complex and expensive.
 It is also more likely that the Court of Protection will appoint a professional deputy if the family are argumentative.
 And Social Services are always likely to be quick off the mark as they then get paid for their time.
 Deputies must be over 18 and they cannot be bankrupts (much better to make your own choice of who will look after you in advance with Lasting Powers of Attorney!)

 • Property and financial affairs deputies. • Health and Welfare deputies.
 The deputyship may be shared by more than 1 person.
 The Court of Protection seems to be much less keen to appoint Health and Welfare deputies.